-Given HCPC's public facing role and the statutory audit is conducted by by the National Audit Office, we also adhere to UK Public Sector Internal Audit Standards (PSIAS) and from January 2025 for HCPC, were superseded by the Global Internal Auditing Standards (GIAS).
+Given HCPC's public-facing role and the statutory audit is conducted by the National Audit Office, we also adhere to UK Public Sector Internal Audit Standards (PSIAS), superseded in January 2025 for HCPC, by the Global Internal Auditing Standards (GIAS).

-The standards requires the Head of Internal Audit to provide a formal annual opinion to the Accounting Officer, providing assurance on the effectiveness of the organisation's risk management, control and governance processes.
-Standards also requires the Head of Internal Audit to provide a summary of the internal audit work undertaken across the year, which can be used to support HCPC's Governance Statement.
+The standards require the Head of Internal Audit to provide a formal annual opinion to the Accounting Officer, providing assurance on the effectiveness of the organisation's risk management, control and governance processes.
+Standards also require the Head of Internal Audit to provide a summary of the internal audit work undertaken across the year, which is used to support HCPC's Governance Statement.
 This report thus: